Public Policy and Governance

 In-Person

 This course introduces concepts, approaches, and trends associated with science policy and science-based policy decision making in Canada.
 Students will be introduced to key concepts and structures in Canadian public administration, the evolution of key policy actors and organizations that have contributed to science policy decisions in Canada with a focus on the federal level of government, learn the development of science policy in Canada, as well as understand Canadian approaches to science-based policy decisions with a focus on environment-related examples and case studies.
-Credit will be granted for only one of CLEN 301 and PSCI 389 offered from 2016-2018.
+Credit will be granted for only one of CLEN 301 or PSCI 389 offered from 2016-2018.
 Cross-listed as CLEN 301.
 Prerequisite: PGOV 101 or 3 credits PSCI; ECON 101, or permission of the coordinator.
 Three credits.

 PGOV